kavia-common/online-assessment-and-interview-platform-115-124/README.md

 Protocol guidance:
 - Use http + ws in dev; use https + wss in production to avoid mixed-content issues.

-See ENVIRONMENT.md for full mapping and details.
+See ENVIRONMENT.md and DEVELOPER_RUNBOOK.md for full mapping and details.

 ## E2E Validation